thierrygosselin/assigner/README.md

 **Dependencies**

-**assigner** assumes that the command line version of [gsi_sim] (https://github.com/eriqande/gsi_sim) is properly installed and available on the command line, so it is executable from any directory.
-If you have no idea what i'm saying here, you might want to first read this short section of my tutorial on [GBS in the cloud] (http://gbs-cloud-tutorial.readthedocs.org/en/latest/03_computer_setup.html?highlight=bash_profile#save-time).

-On MacOSX, the fastest way is to put [gsi_sim] (https://github.com/eriqande/gsi_sim) binary, the `gsisim` executable, in the folder `/usr/local/bin`.
-To compile gsi_sim, follow the instruction on [Eric Anderson github page] (https://github.com/eriqande/gsi_sim).

 Here the list of packages that **assigner** is depending on:
 ```r
 dplyr, reshape2, ggplot2, readr, stringi, tidyr, purrr, lazyeval, adegenet, randomForestSRC, foreach, parallel, doParallel